mike-adeyemi/Product-Financial-Insights/README.md

-## 🔍Business Insights & Recommendations
+## 🔍Business Insights and Recommendations

 - ✅ **India & UK have the highest sales** → Focus marketing campaigns in these regions.
 - ✅ **Q4 shows peak sales** → Plan inventory and promotions ahead of the holiday season.